 October 9, 1991: A court orders Apple to pay $26.5 million to Apple Corps, The Beatles’ record label and holding company, for trademark infringement.

-It is the second time Apple is forced to pay The Beatles.
+This marks the second time Apple is forced to pay The Beatles.
 And the ruling comes a decade after Apple swore it would never get into the music business.

 Apple’s Beatles battles

 The Beatles started using the name Apple Corps in 1968.
 According to Derek Taylor, the band’s publicist, Beatles’ songwriter and bass player Paul McCartney chose the name “Apple.”

-Apple (the computer company) was incorporated a decade later in 1977.
+Apple (the computer company) was incorporated nearly a decade later in 1977.
 At the time, it seemed like there was no risk the two companies would cross over into each other’s intellectual space.
 Nonetheless, it didn’t take long after the launch of the Apple II for Apple Corps to file a lawsuit protecting its name.
 This companies settled in 1981, with Apple Computer paying Apple Corps $80,000.
 The computer company also agreed to never enter the music business.

 Things stayed like that until 1986, when Apple added MIDI and audio recording to the Mac and Apple II product lines.
 In February 1989, Apple Corps sued again, claiming Cupertino violated the 1981 agreement.
 The music company singled out the Mac Plus, Mac SE and Mac II, as well as the Apple IIGS, AppleCD SC drive and Apple’s MIDI device.

 The two sides eventually settled on October 9, 1991.
 This time, amusingly, The Beatles’ lawyers suggested Apple should change its name to “Banana” or “Peach” to avoid future dustups.
 Apple also signed an agreement stating that it could manufacture and sell devices that “reproduce, run, play or otherwise deliver such content” so long as this wasn’t on physical media.

 Ultimately, hostilities between the two companies continued until February 2007.
 Today, that animosity is a thing of the past.
 Now you can get The Beatles’ music on both iTunes and Apple Music.